jakeneenan/bpd_project/README.md

 ## Findings

 Being accused or being found guilty of misconduct had no effect on an officer's likelihood of being promoted.
-Essentially, about 4% of all officers in the Department got promoted every year.
-Whether they were never accused once or found guilty time and time again, this rate remained constant.
+About 4% of all officers in the Department got promoted every year.
+Whether they were never accused once or a known offender, this rate did not meaningfully change.
+The proportions of officers who got no, one, or two promotions were also not affected by officers' disciplinary records, staying steadily at about 70%, 25%, and 3% respectively.

 ## Data collection